Kelly Ripa Calls Husband Mark Consuelos ‘The Finest Man’ In Sweet Birthday Instagram Post

-Happy birthday, Mark Consuelos!
+Happy birthday, Mark Consuelos.
 The 48-year-old actor celebrated another year of life on Saturday alongside his wife, Kelly Ripa, and their three children, Lola, Joaquin, and Michael.
 To honor her husband, Ripa shared a sweet photo montage on Instagram and penned a loving note to Consuelos, according to Entertainment Tonight.

 The slideshow of photos, set to the song “Mississippi Delta (I’m Your Man)” by Jake Shears, showed Consuelos throughout the years spending time with his family.
 Some of the adorable shots included the Riverdale actor being kissed on the cheeks by his wife and daughter, holding his baby boy, and holding hands with Ripa.
 Appropriately, the first photo shows Consuelos blowing out birthday candles on a small cake surrounded by Lola, Joaquin, and Michael.